Learning to Walk in the Dark

 Online Bible Study

 Doug Wheeler is leading a Bible Study group that is open to all.
 It meets Tuesdays at 9AM via ZOOM. .
 The format is group discussion and is open to everyone.
-Sign up by contacting Valerie at
+Sign up by contacting Doug at firstname.lastname@example.org

 On 19 April 1995, members from the church's Dorcas Society and the Pilgrim Service League voted to unite into one organization, Pilgrim Women's Fellowship.